Database Systems

 Week by Week Schedule

-1. DBMS architecture.
-Core DBMS components and their functions (e.g., query mechanisms, transaction management, buffer management, access methods).
-Transaction processing.
+- DBMS architecture.
+Design of core DBMS functions (e.g., query mechanisms, transaction management, buffer management, access methods).
 Memory hierarchy.
+Characteristics of data storage media.
+Double buffering.
+The impact of physical data placement on system performance.

-7. Failure and recovery.
+- DBMS availability.
+Failure and recovery.
 Transaction failure, system failure, media failure.
+Transaction log.
+Transaction state transition diagram.
+Commit point.
+Recovery after system failure.
+Recovery techniques.

 Literature